RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 ---
 title: Using Tech Docs in Roadie
 publishedDate: '2023-08-30T21:00:00.0Z'
-description: Using Techdocs in Roadie Backstage.
+description: Using Tech Docs in Roadie Backstage.
 ---

-The TechDocs feature of Roadie Backstage allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.
+The Tech Docs feature of Roadie Backstage allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.

 ![a page of basic documentation for a service in the Backstage service catalog](./sample-service-docs-backstage.png)